Me-Quanta/Data-Science-Projects/README.md

 # Data-Science-Projects
-This repo contains various data science projects, I have worked upon
+This repo contains various data science projects, I have worked upon.
+I'll be updating the contents soon